 Examples of direct costs:

-What are indirect costs?
+What are indirect costs of safety?

 Indirect costs are any unbudgeted, uninsured expenses associated with a workplace accident.
 They are the costs that cannot be seen from the surface.
 Therefore, careful inspection is typically needed to successfully identify each of the indirect costs associated with a particular accident.
 Indirect costs tend to have long-term effects and can substantially impact a business’s bottom line.
 In fact, they are typically anywhere from 2 to 10 times as expensive as direct costs.